 By focusing on serial storytelling and taking a page of The Witcher‘s playbook, God of War could become the next big TV show for Netflix.
 Undoubtedly, the success of Henry Cavill’s latest show bodes well for other video game adaptations, as streaming services realise that there’s a huge market for these types of productions.

 But forget about the fact that God of War is one of the biggest gaming franchises on Earth for one second, and consider the potential for the story to connect with a wider audience.
 If Netflix has searched for its own version of Game of Thrones, this gaming franchise is closer to it than The Witcher ever was.
-It ties into Greek and Norse mythologies, with several twists and an abundance of blood and gore.
+It ties into Greek and Norse mythologies, with several twists and an abundance of blood.

 The game’s synopsis on the PlayStation blog reads:

 Following the death of Kratos’ second wife, and Atreus’ mother, [the god of war] must journey to fulfill her request that her ashes be spread at the highest peak of the nine realms.
 Living as a man outside the shadow of the gods, Kratos must adapt to unfamiliar lands, unexpected threats, and a second chance at being a father.
-Together with his son Atreus, the pair will venture into the brutal Norse wilds and fight to fulfil a deeply personal quest.
+Together with his son Atreus, the pair will venture into the brutal Norse wilds and battle to fulfil a deeply personal quest.
 From the marble and columns of ornate Olympus to the gritty forests, mountains and caves of Pre-Viking Norse lore, this is a distinctly new realm with its own pantheon of creatures, monsters and gods.

 Doesn’t that sound like an epic TV series?
 And that’s not even considering the original games or God of War: Ragnarok.